 For Patients & Families

-During our 27 year history, WMCC has cared for thousands of people with all types of cancer across southwest Michigan.
-This year, we are turning a new chapter in our collaboration with Ascension Borgess and Bronson Healthcare.
-Our focus is becoming more specialized as we treat cancer patients who require a gynecologic, radiation, or surgical oncologist’s services.
-Our hospital partners will provide treatments for those who need medical oncology services like chemotherapy or immunotherapy.
+During our 29 year history, WMCC has cared for thousands of people with all types of cancer across southwest Michigan.
+In 2021, we turned a new chapter in our collaboration with Ascension Borgess and Bronson Healthcare.
+Our focus is more specialized as we treat cancer patients who require a gynecologic, radiation, or surgical oncologist’s services.
+Our hospital partners provide treatments for those who need medical oncology services like chemotherapy or immunotherapy.
 No matter what kind of care you need, you and your family can be confident clinical experts will coordinate it smoothly at all three locations.

 The cancer care available to residents of southwest Michigan is truly exceptional.
-We have recruited and retained extraordinary board-certified providers, including three gynecologic oncologists, four radiation oncologists, and a surgical oncologist.
+We have recruited and retained extraordinary board-certified providers, including gynecologic oncologists, radiation oncologists and surgical oncologists.
 Each is highly regarded, not only here in our community but far beyond our geographic borders.